sagemath/trac_to_gh/Issue 7861.md

 # Issue 7861: pynac-0.1.10 not building with Open Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7861

 Original creator: drkirkby